Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 After the fall of the Seljuqs (c.
 1200), Isfahan temporarily declined and was eclipsed by other Iranian cities such as Tabriz and Qazvin.
 In 1327, Ibn Battuta noted that it was in ruins for the greater part.

-During the Safavid period (1501–1736), the city’s golden age began in 1598 when the Safavid ruler Shah Abbas I (reigned 1588–1629) moved his capital from Qazvin to the more central Isfahan and rebuilt it into one of the largest and most beautiful cities in the 17th century world – a golden age for the city, with architecture and Persian culture flourishing.
+During the Safavid period (1501–1736), the city’s golden age began in 1598 when the Safavid ruler Shah Abbas I (reigned 1588–1629) moved his capital from Qazvin to the more central Isfahan and rebuilt it into one of the largest and most beautiful cities in the 17th-century world – a golden age for the city, with architecture and Persian culture flourishing.
 In the 16th and 17th centuries, thousands of deportees and migrants from the Caucasus emigrated en masse to the city.
 Now the city had enclaves in 1685, of 20,000 Georgians, Circassians, and Daghistanis.
-300,000 Armenian from near the unstable Safavid-Ottoman border resettled here forming the Armenian Quarter of Isfahan, today called New Jolfa with Armenian churches and shops and still one of the oldest and largest Armenian quarters in the world.
+300,000 Armenians from near the unstable Safavid-Ottoman border resettled here forming the Armenian Quarter of Isfahan, today called New Jolfa with Armenian churches and shops and still one of the oldest and largest Armenian quarters in the world.
 The Vank Cathedral is noted for its combination of Armenian Christian and Iranian Islamic elements.
 The royal court in Isfahan had a great number of Georgian ḡolāms (military slaves), as well as Georgian women.
 During Abbas’s reign, Isfahan became very famous in Europe with many European travellers.
 This prosperity lasted until it was sacked by Afghan invaders in 1722 during a marked decline in Safavid influence.

 Thereafter, Isfahan experienced a decline in importance, culminating in a move of the capital to Mashhad and Shiraz during the Afsharid and Zand periods respectively, until it was finally moved to Tehran in 1775 by Agha Mohammad Khan, the founder of the Qajar dynasty.
 In the early years of the 19th century, efforts were made to preserve some of Ifsahan’s archeologically important buildings.